 My grandfather, Papa Mullins, who went by Jack but whose name was Austin, called bologna “Sand Mountain Ham.”
 Sand Mountain is a rural Alabama mountain known for its scenic views of Lookout Mountain, Lookout Valley, and backwoods racism.

 I know the difference between city ham and country ham.
 I used to prefer city ham, but now I prefer country ham on the rare occasions that I eat ham at all.

 Sociable brand crackers with cheez squeezed from a can used to be a good snack.

 I hate Miracle Whip, and so does everyone I know.

 I used to think that Frigidaire simply meant refrigerator.

 My hairdresser has vampire fangs tattooed on her ankle because she likes vampire novels, especially sexy ones.
 She said she got the tattoo really cheap.
 She also carries a handgun under her shirt while doing hair.
-Her hair is very blonde and kind of terrible.

 My mother-in-law and her sister died from accidental prescription opioid overdoses, but people say their hearts gave out.